 Diagnosed with Type 2 Without Experiencing the Typical Symptoms

-However, as I look back and think, perhaps I did have a few symptoms such as being tired and loss of hair, however, I attributed that to being stress; natural aging and a 3-hour round trip daily commute to a job that I didn’t like for more than 8 years.
+However, as I look back and think, perhaps I did have a few symptoms such as being tired and loss of hair, however, I attributed that to being stress; natural aging and a three-hour round trip daily commute to a job that I didn’t like for more than eight years.
 I didn’t have any excessive thirst or constant urination which are supposed to be tell-tale signs.

 What is your diet like?
 Did you make any major changes to it after your diagnosis?